intarchboard/draft-iab-ai-control-report/draft-iab-ai-control-report.md

 Legal uncertainty, along with fundamental limitations of opt-out regimes pointed out above, limit the effectiveness of any technical solution, which will be operating in a system unlike either robots.txt (where there is a symbiotic relationship between content owners and the crawlers) or copyright (where the default is effectively opt-in, not opt-out).

-However, the workshop ended with general agreement that positive steps could be taken to improve communication of preferences from content owners for AI use cases.
-In discussion, it was evident that discovery of preferences from multiple attachment mechanisms is necessary to meet the diverse needs of content authors, and that therefore defining how they are combined is important.
+However, the workshop ended with general agreement that positive steps could be taken to improve the communication of preferences from content owners for AI use cases.
+In discussion, it was evident that the discovery of preferences from multiple attachment mechanisms is necessary to meet the diverse needs of content authors, and that therefore defining how they are combined is important.

 We outline a proposed standard program below.